kevinhwang91/zsh-tmux-capture/README.md

 Q: Why don't you use `LBUFFER+=$(eval $history[$(( HISTCMD-1 ))])` to insert the output of the last command?

-A: There're two mainly reasons:

-1. It only gets last history command and then get `stdout` by executing command again, which can't capture stdout of interactive command like `fzf`.
+A: It only gets last history command and then get `stdout` by executing command again, which can't capture stdout of interactive command like `fzf`.
-2. `insert-last-cmd-out` doesn't only capture `stdout`, but also capture `stderr`.

 ## License